 One fundamental principle of our traditional law thus laid out by Sek’lep thousands of years ago is that each nation collectively holds its respective homeland and its resources at the exclusion of outsiders.
 Outsiders ought not trespass our lands without our express permission.
 However, when Sek’lep invited the foreign Wutémtkemc into our home as guests, noting “we should be friends but we should not interfere with each others’ work” he was the first to establish a relationship between us as the owners and hosts of this land, and the outsiders as guests who were invited and should be treated with kindness but were expected to show respect and reciprocity.

-As settlers came into our home in the past two hundred years, they were again reminded that we were the ones who owned the collective “ranches” or homelands of our nations, and that they were guests in our land.
-In the 1910 Memorial to Sir Wilfrid Laurier, our Chiefs reiterated their memories of the first seme7 (guests) who respected our lands and boundaries; however, as settlers took over our land and established laws aimed at keeping us off our “ranches,” they denied not only our ownership of lands and resources, but also our ancient laws of trespass and jurisdiction.
+As settlers came into our home in the past two hundred years, they were again reminded that we were the ones who were stewards of the land that the settlers referred to as “ranches”, These were the homelands of our nations, and they were guests on this land.
+In the 1910 Memorial to Sir Wilfrid Laurier, our Chiefs reiterated their memories of the first seme7 (white settlers) who respected our lands and boundaries; however, as settlers took over our land and established laws aimed at keeping us off our lands, they denied not only our ownership of lands and resources, but also our ancient laws of trespass and jurisdiction.
 They thus defied the honour of being guests that we had bestowed upon them.

 We, the Secwépemc and our neighbouring Aboriginal Nations continue to organize and pursue the recognition of title and rights from both a political and legal standpoint, creating new opportunities to put the vision stated by Chiefs in the Laurier Memorial into practice: “For the accomplishment of this end we and other Indian tribes of this country are now uniting … in this fight for our rights.”